-Two comments were recorded in relation to civil defence.
-These included:

-- 1. Request for Whangarei Head civil defence plan; - 2.
+Civil Defence Issues raised via consultation: Two comments were recorded in relation to civil defence.
+These included: 1.
+Request for Whangarei Head civil defence plan; 2.
 Suggestion that civil defence could be part of the new requested multi-purpose facility (old countdown building).
+Staff analysis: 1.
+There is a Whangarei Heads Civil Defence Plan available on NRCs website.
+There is

-- There is a Whangarei Heads Civil Defence Plan available online at https://www.nrc.govt.nz/civildefence/community-response-plans/ there is also a Whangarei Heads Civil Defence Community Response Group of volunteers, if anyone would like more information or to join the group, please contact the Council for details. - 2.
+- There is a Whangarei Heads Civil Defence Plan available on NRCs website.
+There is also a Whangarei Heads Civil Defence Community Response Group of volunteers, if anyone would like more information or to join the group, please contact the Council for details. - 2.
 It is not being considered and is not feasible for Northland Civil Defence Emergency Management to be part of the current proposed multi-purpose facility at the old Countdown building.
 If the multi-purpose building is a community facility in the future, Northland CDEM would be happy to engage with public education.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020..